2022–23 Peterborough United F.C. season: Matches

 On 23 June, the league fixtures were announced.

+Play-offs

+Peterborough United finished sixth in the regular 2022–23 EFL League One season, so were drawn against third-placed Sheffield Wednesday in the play-off semi-final.
+The first leg took place at the Weston Homes Stadium and the second leg took place at Hillsborough.

 FA Cup

 Peterborough were drawn at home to Salford City in the first round and away to Shrewsbury Town in the second round.

 EFL Cup

 The Posh were drawn away to Plymouth Argyle in the first round and to Stevenage in the second round.

 EFL Trophy

 On 20 June, the initial Group stage draw was made, grouping Peterborough United with Stevenage and Wycombe Wanderers.
 Three days later, Tottenham Hotspur joined Southern Group D. In the second round, The Posh were drawn away to Chelsea U21.